illiteratewaffle/FitnessPal/README.md

 **Developers : Harry Hu, Muhammad Hasham, Armaan Singh**

 Program Description

 FitnessPal is a workout tracker thats allows users to log and track their workouts efficiently.
 Each user is able to create and manage their own workout log.
-They can choose custom workouts and organize by any means they want in order
+They can write any workouts including custom one custom workouts and organize by them in different ways in terms of practicality/personal choice